 Authors should submit completed articles to the Submissions Editors through Scholastica or via email to firstname.lastname@example.org.

 ELJ asks authors to submit all articles in Microsoft Word format.
 In addition to the article, we ask that authors also provide a cover letter including contact information (including email address).
 A resume or curriculum vitae is also helpful, though not required.

 All articles submitted should be single-spaced and use a 12-point font.

 The NYU Environmental Law Journal has no minimum or maximum page requirement for submissions.
 We do believe, however, that most authors should be able to convey their argument clearly and persuasively in 30 to 70 pages, and encourage authors to tailor their submissions to that range.

 Footnote citations should conform to the most recent edition of The Bluebook: A Uniform System of Citation.

 By necessity, the timing of the review process varies, but we aim to reply to authors within two to three weeks of receiving the submission.
 It is the Journal’s general policy to allow authors two weeks to accept or reject an offer of publication.
 In some circumstances this period may be shortened as deadlines approach.

 When requesting expedited reviews of previously submitted articles, please do so via email to email@example.com.
 Please include “request for expedited review” somewhere in the subject line of the email.

-Each author receives 50 free reprints of the author’s own article and one copy of the full issue.
-The author is provided with an advanced copy of the issue as soon as it is available.
+Each author receives 50 free reprints of the author’s own article and five copies of the full issue.
+The author is provided with a PDF copy of the issue as soon as it is available.